e-butik/Gittern/README.md

 # Gittern
 Making Git like music for PHP's ears. [![Build Status](https://secure.travis-ci.org/e-butik/Gittern.png)](http://travis-ci.org/e-butik/Gittern)

-Version 0.8 (because starting out at 0.1 or 1.0 is for squares)
+Version 0.8 under development (because starting out at 0.1 or 1.0 is for squares)

+Documentation is available at [Read the Docs](http://gittern.readthedocs.org/).

 ## What is Gittern?
 Gittern is a PHP library for reading from and writing to Git repositories.
 It doesn't depend on the ```git``` binary, it directly acccesses the repo files.